Moir\'e spintronics: Emergent phenomena, material realization and machine learning accelerating discovery: Moir e spintronics with twisted vdW magnets

 Furthermore, early first-principles studies demonstrated the arrangement of interlayer magnetic interaction is directly related to the stacking order in bilayer CrI$_3$ \cite{Sivadas2018,Jiangp2019,Jangs2019}.
 Specifically, there is a one-to-one correspondence between the stacking structure and interlayer magnetic states: the monoclinic (M) phase supports an interlayer AFM magnetic state [\Figure{fig1}(h)]; and the rhombohedral (R) phase supports an interlayer FM magnetic state [\Figure{fig1}(i)].
 Subsequently, this stacking order dependence of interlayer magnetic interaction was confirmed experimentally in CrI$_3$ and CrBr$_3$ \cite{Songt2019,Lit2019,Chenw2019}, leading to a efficient way for accurate designing 2D magnetism by controlling stacking order.
 For instance, Li \textit{et al.} \cite{Lit2019} measured the hysteresis curves of bilayer CrI$_3$ before [\Figure{fig1}(j)] and after [\Figure{fig1}(k)] application of hydrostatic pressure, which demonstrates the change from AFM to FM interlayer coupling, clearly indicating a stacking order phase transition from monoclinic to rhombohedral phase.
+While stacking-dependent interlayer magnetism is intrinsic to untwisted layered magnets such as CrI$_3$, this "one-to-one correspondence" forms the foundation for understanding the spatially varying interlayer exchange interactions that arise within the moir\'e superlattice when a twist is introduced.
+A small twist angle ($\theta < 5^{\circ }$) creates a moir\'e superlattice with spatially varying R/M stacking domains [\Figure{fig2}(a)], which results in competing FM/AFM interactions \cite{Jiangp2019} and emergent non-collinear spin textures via domain walls \cite{Xuy2022}.